 - God could overlook our unrighteous state.

 Note that justification means to be declared or pronounced righteous.
 This is different from being made righteous.
-To be made righteous would imply that we would be completely without sin and have no trace of the sin nature.
+To be made righteous would imply that we would be complete without sin and have no trace of the sin nature.
 Why?
 We would BE righteous in the sense that it would be our actual physical, spiritual, and mental state of being.
-Our righteousness would rest in the fact that we are actually righteous (we were completely transformed somehow) instead of Christ’s redemptive act.
+Our righteousness would rest in the fact that we are actually righteous (we were completely transformed somehow) instead of Christ?s redemptive act.
 See Romans 4:5.
 Also consider that God declares the unrighteous righteous.
 This reminds me of the following scripture.

 (Romans 5:8 KJV) “But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.”